JackBall1996/utilities/README.md

 ### Extras

-You can use the command 'where python' in command prompt to check python is running from your virtual environment In VS Code, press control + shift + p and search 'interpreter' to choose your default python interpreter.
+- You can use the command 'where python' in command prompt to check python is running from your virtual environment
+- VS Code, press control + shift + p and search 'interpreter' to choose your default python interpreter.
 You can select your virtual environment from here.

 ## Dagster